DomenicoTanzarella/Car_Prices_Prediction/README.md

 because there to do imputation on 23-37% of data might cause overfitting: we will rather create a model with less real data.

--Lastly, model feature has too many different values and will cause heavy memory usage during the modeling phase (especially using onehotencoding), so I need to drop that as well.
+-Lastly, the model feature column has too many different values and will cause heavy memory usage during the modeling phase (especially using one hot encoding), so I need to drop that as well.

 To summarize, the following columns will be dropped: